-MSW students from all practice methods, areas, and curriculum tracks are eligible.
+MSW students from all pathways and curriculum tracks are eligible.
 Additionally, students from all program types are eligible and encouraged to apply for a Global Independent Study, including those in any of our part-time or online programs.
 Preference will be given to students who have not previously traveled internationally.

 Global Independent Study uses the course number SW 528.
 Credit hours received for SW 528 are determined by the student and faculty instructor.
-Credits range from 1-6 elective credits and are based on academic content rather than the duration of travel.
+Credits range from 1-3 elective credits and are based on academic content rather than the duration of travel.
 The course can include volunteering, research or other academic activities.
 Those pursuing research may require Institutional Review Board (IRB) approval.
 Please refer to the IRB Tips for Student Researchers.
 For more information, visit the IRB Health Sciences and Behavioral Sciences web page.

 12-month (Advanced Standing, MasterTrack MSW, or UM Sociology & SW) and 16-month students typically travel for 2-4 weeks after the spring/summer term before the fall term.
 20-month students travel anytime between the end of winter term and the beginning of the fall term.
 Students cannot schedule international travel to conflict with scheduled classes.
 Please consult the academic calendar to ensure your proposed dates do not conflict with classes.
 As a reminder, to be eligible to receive funding from OGA, students are required to be abroad for a minimum of 2 weeks.

 Students can travel to any country with a few exceptions.
-The U-M restricts or warns students from travel in select destinations.
+The University of Michigan restricts or warns students from traveling in select destinations.
 If you plan to travel to a country or region included on the list additional approval is required.

 During the fall term, students should develop a plan for their Global Independent Study and ask a SSW faculty member to serve as the faculty instructor.
-Faculty instructors must be clinical-track or tenure-track.
-(Please note research faculty cannot serve as an instructor).
+Faculty instructors must be clinical/research or tenure-track faculty (please note LEO lecturers cannot serve as faculty instructors).
 Students should meet with their faculty instructor regularly to develop learning goals and assignments.
 Students who need help finding a faculty instructor can contact the Office of Global Activities (OGA).